 If you close your Chase credit card account, you'll have 30 days to use your points before they expire.
 Here are a few options to consider:

-- If you only have one Ultimate Rewards card, you can transfer the at-risk points to someone else in your household — or a business co-owner in the event of a Chase business credit card — who will still have an Ultimate Rewards-earning card.
+• If you only have one Ultimate Rewards card, you can transfer the at-risk points to someone else in your household — or a business co-owner in the event of a Chase business credit card — who will maintain an Ultimate Rewards-earning card.

-- Transfer your points to your favorite Chase Ultimate Rewards transfer partner to avoid losing them after 30 days.
-This is not ideal since it locks your points into a single program, and many loyalty programs have expiration deadlines.
+• Transfer your points to your favorite Chase Ultimate Rewards transfer partner to avoid losing.
+This is not ideal since it locks your points into a single program, and many loyalty programs have expiration policies.
 However, it is better than forfeiting your Chase points.

 The critical thing to remember is that you have 30 days to use or transfer your Chase points before they expire.
 It's best to plan for your Chase points before closing your account.